Lifestyle creep is sneaky. That’s why they call it creep.

 The exercise here is to look at your expenses and try to find the excess expense.
 You need heating and air conditioning, but are you paying for too much of either?

-Let’s look at a very common expense – the gym membership.
+Let’s look at a very common expense – gym memberships.
 Gym memberships, on the face of them, are positive.
 You get access to equipment, you can build strength and stamina, and you don’t have to maintain or store anything.

 They’re great if you go.
 But plenty of people have memberships but never use them!
 I see this first hand when gyms are packed in January and part of February, before returning to normal by March.